 This pandemic has shown us that we are not as prepared as we thought we were.
 We have already learned that the Maine Lab and CDC and have been neglected over the years.
 While they are performing to a high level of excellence right now due to the outstanding work of the committed staff, it's clear they should have been better supported.
 Our public health system also requires close access to clinics and hospitals along with strong broadband access to support tele-medicine.
 I am committed to strengthening all of these areas of our health care system.

-What are the greatest strengths in District 11, and how do you hope to support them?
+9. What are the greatest strengths in your district, and how do you hope to support them?

 The people of Waldo County are our greatest strength.
 We have grit, resilience, a strong work ethic, and the courage to live on our own terms.
 Too often, economic development efforts focus exclusively on recruiting businesses from away.
 I believe we need to support homegrown entrepreneurship as well as those businesses that have been the mainstays of our communities for years and years.
 During these unpredictable economic times, now more than ever, we need local access to education for the trades, technology, health care and other high-wage in-demand jobs.

-What are the greatest problems to address in District 11, and how do you intend to address them?
+10. What are the greatest problems to address in your district, and how do you intend to address them?

 We continue to struggle with the opioid epidemic, high child poverty rates, domestic violence, meeting the needs of our seniors, and access to education for the trades and other high wage, in-demand jobs.
 We need to strengthen local efforts to address these issues, fund effective intervention programs, and create more good paying jobs.

-What is your opinion on how Gov. Mills’ administration has handled the pandemic in the State of Maine?
+11. What is your position on law enforcement reform in the State of Maine?

 I am not in favor of this project.
 Rather than simply serve as a pass through for Massachusetts to get renewable energy from Quebec, we should be generating renewable energy for our own use and for export.
 Maine has the resources and the know-how to become a regional leader in the generation and distribution of renewable energy.